jamesw05/illustrator-shortcuts/README.md

 Select>Same>Symbol

 **T**
-Select Text By Size - This script allows you to enter a type size or a range of type sizes to select.
+Text Selection Wizard - This script allows you select and/or replace by size, a range os sizes, font family, font style, and combinations of all of these options

 **Misc.**